 Figure 2.
-A $20m \times 20m$ base plot (left; larger destructive sampling portion of the plot not shown), a $40m \times 40m$ base plot (right), and associated nested subplots used for measuring woody stem vegetation.
-The $20m \times 20m$ plot size may be used for either Distributed Plots or Tower Plots, and the $40m \times 40m$ plot size is only for Tower Plots.
+A 20m × 20m base plot (left; larger destructive sampling portion of the plot not shown), a 40m × 40m base plot (right), and associated nested subplots used for measuring woody stem vegetation.
+The 20m x 20m plot size may be used for either Distributed Plots or Tower Plots, and the 40m x 40m plot size is only for Tower Plots.
 Numbers in plain grey text indicate subplotIDs and numbers in italic black text indicate nested subplotIDs.
-The pointIDs associated with markers (red circles) are provided in Appendix G.
+The pointIDs associated with markers (red circles) are provided in Appendix F.

-Standard Operating Procedures (SOPs) in Section 7 of this document provide detailed step-by-step directions, contingency plans, sampling tips, and best practices for implementing this sampling procedure.
-To properly collect data in the field, technicians must follow the protocol and associated SOPs.
+Standard Operating Procedures (SOPs), in Section 7 of this document, provide detailed step-by-step directions, contingency plans, sampling tips, and best practices for implementing this sampling procedure.
+To properly collect and process samples, field technicians must follow the protocol and associated SOPs.
 Use NEON's problem reporting system to resolve any field issues associated with implementing this protocol.

 The value of NEON data hinges on consistent implementation of this protocol across all NEON domains, for the life of the project.
-It is therefore essential that field personnel carry out this protocol as outlined in this document, and keep abreast of mid-season changes documented in NEON's problem-tracking system.
-In the event that local conditions create uncertainty about carrying out these steps, it is critical that technicians document the problem and enter it into NEON's problem tracking system.
+It is therefore essential that field personnel carry out this protocol as outlined in this document and keep abreast of mid-season changes documented in NEON's problem-tracking system.
+In the event that local conditions create uncertainty about carrying out these steps, it is critical that technicians document the problem and enter it in NEON's problem tracking system.

-Quality assurance will be performed on data collected via these procedures according to the NEON Science Performance QA/QC Plan (AD[07]).
+Quality assurance is performed on data collected via these procedures according to the NEON Science Data Quality Plan (AD[06]).

-3.1 Method Implementation Guidelines
+3.1 Protocol Implementation Guidelines by Plot Type